Versione in italiano

 What is TAC

-TAC is the Italian acronym for ‘Team per l’analisi dei comportamenti’ and represents the Italy Behavioral Insights Team-IBIT: a new research and consulting group for Public Administrations that aims to use insights from cognitive and behavioral sciences to improve the well-being and job performance of PA employees.
+TAC is the Italian acronym for ‘Team per l’analisi dei comportamenti’ and represents the Italy Behavioral Insights Team-IBIT: a research and consulting group for Public Administrations that aims to use insights from cognitive and behavioral sciences to improve the well-being and job performance of PA employees.

 Staff